caninanir/CS210-Fall-2024/README.md

 ## Motivation

-While striving for being able to graduate, I wanted to understand how effectively I use my time.
-By analyzing my study habits, I aim to optimize my schedule, focus on problems that need more attention, and enhance my overall academic performance.
-As I suffer from ADHD, I have very sporadic study and sleep schedules.
-Most of my days I do not even study at all outside going to classes, but when deadlines come around, I cram a good 10-12 hours and pull an all-nighter just to make it through.
-This is especially true for exams as I cannot recall a single time I had a good night's sleep before an exam.
-I am hoping to change this.
+As a university student striving to graduate, I wanted to understand how effectively I use my time.
+By analyzing my study habits, I aim to optimize my schedule, focus on problems that need more attention, and improve my overall academic performance.
+This project is especially relevant as I have ADHD, which often results in inconsistent study and sleep patterns.
+Most of my days are unproductive outside of classes, but during deadlines, I cram heavily with long study hours and all-nighters.
+This unhealthy cycle negatively affects my academic and personal well-being, which I hope to change through this analysis.

 ---